The Bitwarden Blog

-Consider some of these statistics from the Yubico 2019 State of Password and Security Authentication Security Behaviors Report:
+Consider some of these statistics from the 2023 Bitwarden Password Decisions Survey:

 To bring change to an organization, security and IT teams must educate employees about best password practices.
 In regards to password management, one of the easiest ways to encourage good password hygiene is to deploy a password management solution across your workplace.
 Here are some other best practices for managing passwords to adopt.